Staff

 The one constant in my life has been my love for vessels of all types, their design and seaworthiness, no matter what type or size.
 I have been an amateur shipwright and have owned my present pleasure boat, the MV Falcon Rock, for 23 years during which I have kept her in good shape.
 It is with this passion and knowledge that I hope to help the Cowichan Wooden Boat Society as a Director.

-Scott Sutherland - Director
+Kai Robinson - Director

-Chris Lee - Director
+Chris Lee - Vice-President, Human Resources

 Chris Lee - Chris is a retired art teacher, born and raised in Saskatchewan.
 Being from Saskatchewan, the lake was frozen for six months of the year.
 Chris is an avid boater so being on Vancouver Island has been a treat with the ability to boat year round.
 With a long time passion for woodwork, the Cowichan Wooden Boat Society has made for the perfect fit.